Vision & Mission | History | Founders | Awards | Friends, Partners & Network | Organizational Structure | Sustainability

 The World Future Council (WFC) consists of 50 respected personalities from all continents.
 They represent governments, parliaments, the arts, civil society, science and the business world.
 Together they form a voice for the rights of future generations.
 The World Future Council is a charitable foundation reliant on donations.

 The World Future Council Foundation is a registered charity in Hamburg, Germany where its head office is located.
 Additionally, we have staff working in Brussels, London, Washington and Johannesburg.

 The aim of the council is to be an ethical voice for the needs and rights of future life through making politicians aware that they have an ethical responsibility to assess every decision-making process on the basis of how it will affect future generations.
-In close collaboration with civil society groups, members of parliament, governments, businesses and international organizations we research future just policies and legislation.
-We then advise political decision-makers, offer them tried and tested courses of action and support them in the concrete implementation of new policies.
+In close collaboration with civil society groups, members of parliament, governments, businesses and international organizations the council researches future just policies and legislation.
+The WFC then advises political decision-makers, offers them tried and tested courses of action and supports them in the concrete implementation of new policies.
 As an independent non-profit organization with no interest in short-term profit or prestige, and autonomous from governmental and institutional interests, the organization enjoys the highest level of credibility in its political advocacy.